 Faculty of Science and Engineering

-This opportunity is based at the University’s main campus in Hamilton, New Zealand, a city with a youthful population of 160,000 and a mild climate.
+These opportunities are based at the University’s main campus in Hamilton, New Zealand, a city with a population of 160,000 and a mild climate.
 The School of Science has internationally recognised leadership in environmental research and is dedicated to building a diverse and productive workforce.

 Salary will be in the range of NZ$74,034 to $89,163 per year, depending on qualifications, skills and experience.